kjem514/Attribute-Alignment-Code/README.md

 To use Python code calculating 2-attribute alignment, first download Anaconda Navigator, which is free (https://www.anaconda.com/products/distribution)
 Then, open Jupyter Notebook
 Upload your data in .csv form and the "2 Attribute Alignment Code 3-6-23.ipynb" file from this repository.

+**To download a file from Github: Click on the file you wish to download from GitHub to open the individual file.
+From there, right click the Raw button at the top of the file, select Save Link As… , choose the location on your computer where you want to save the file, and select Save.**

 Then, fill in your variable names where indicated, specifically
   1. Fill in the name of your data set, including ".csv" after "DATA_FILE ="
   2. Fill in "base_column" and "comparison_columns" with you attributes of interest.